mavnn/mavnn.github.com/source/_posts/2015-09-27-easynetq-process-management.markdown

 So: our ``Start`` method is where the real fun starts.
 It's ``static``, as an instance of the work flow class makes very little sense as all state will be stored in the state store.
 And basically all it does is set up our first set of expected requests and continuations.

 All functions within a work flow must return an ``Out`` object.
-Here, we create our Out using it's fluent builder API; first adding a request to send a ``StoreModel``, then hooking up two handlers to the response message we expect the store to send when it's done storing the model (there's no requirement for a specific message to trigger only one continuation).
+Here, we create our Out using its fluent builder API; first adding a request to send a ``StoreModel``, then hooking up two handlers to the response message we expect the store to send when it's done storing the model (there's no requirement for a specific message to trigger only one continuation).
 But what are these ``TimeSpan``s floating around everywhere?